 Ways To Take Care of Your Baby’s Dry Scalp

 - If your baby has a dry, flaky scalp, it is best to avoid washing their hair too often.
 Shampooing helps remove dirt from the hair, but it also strips away the essential oils from the scalp, making it dry and flaky.
-So, it is best to wash your baby’s hair twice a week.
+So, it is best to wash your baby’shead less frequently.

 - Always use mild baby shampoos that do not contain harsh chemicals.
 Read the labels carefully and avoid products containing sulfates and parabens, as these are known to strip the hair of moisture, making it dry and frizzy.